Algo-Hub-io/algokit-pyteal-course/Lab1/README.md

 - **Recommended**:
   - Visual Studio Code

-The detailed tutorial of how to install AlgoKit on both operating systems can be found [here](https://developer.algorand.org/algokit/).
+> Follow [this link](https://developer.algorand.org/algokit/) for the detailed tutorial of how to install the prerequites for AlgoKit on both operating systems.

 ## Environment setup